opensourceBIM/BIMserver-Repository/README.md

 # Services

 Services are pieces of logic, usually triggered by changes on a BIMserver.
 Services can be advertised here.
+There is a little more documentation on Services [here](https://github.com/opensourceBIM/BIMserver/wiki/Writing-a-remote-service).

 # Extended Data Schemas